liamchalcroft/hypernets/readme.md

 These files are created when running `hypunet_find_best_configuration` and are located in the respective trained model directory (RESULTS_FOLDER/hypunet/CONFIGURATION/TaskXXX_MYTASK/TRAINER_CLASS_NAME__PLANS_FILE_IDENTIFIER/postprocessing.json or
 RESULTS_FOLDER/hypunet/ensembles/TaskXXX_MYTASK/ensemble_X__Y__Z--X__Y__Z/postprocessing.json).
-You can also choose to not provide a file (simply omit -pp) and nnU-Net will not run postprocessing.
+You can also choose to not provide a file (simply omit -pp) and hypunet will not run postprocessing.

 Note that per default, inference will be done with all available folds.
 We very strongly recommend you use all 5 folds.
 Thus, all 5 folds must have been trained prior to running inference.
-The list of available folds nnU-Net found will be printed at the start of the inference.
+The list of available folds hypunet found will be printed at the start of the inference.

 ## How to run inference with pretrained models

 Trained models for all challenges we participated in are publicly available.
-They can be downloaded and installed directly with nnU-Net.
+They can be downloaded and installed directly with hypunet.
 Note that downloading a pretrained model will overwrite other models that were trained with exactly the same configuration (2d, 3d_fullres, ...), trainer (hypunetTrainerV2) and plans.

 To obtain a list of available models, as well as a short description, run